arsh7023/online-whatif/INSTALL.md

 ## Local Development Setup

 Note that this documentation is only required if you wish to contribute to WhatIf.
 It may also be out of date.

-XXX Need to add reference on how to access/generate the API documentation.

 ### Javadocs